parkhojun/ainized-breast-cancer-classifier/README.md

 # How to publish an image file

 The image to be evaluated needs to be published first.
-You can refer to the two following examples of how to publish image files:
+You can refer to the following examples of how to publish image files:

 1. Click 'Select File' button and upload 16images of repository(in 'upload_img' folder)
 2. Click 'submit' button.